saylorsd/PATransitTicker/README.md

 Make an account [here](http://realtime.portauthority.org/bustime/createAccount.jsp) to request an API key.
 An account is also necessary to access the TrueTime documentation.

+## Hardware Installation
+Check out [The LED Matrix Ticker Driver used for this project](https://github.com/saylorsd/led-matrix-ticker) for installation instructions.
+If using differently hardware, you will likely need to use a different driver and follow different installation instructions.

 ## Installation
 0. Connect Matrix to Raspberry Pi (see my [LED Ticker's readme](https://github.com/saylorsd/led-matrix-ticker) for an example)